 Twelfth Night is a Shakespearean comedy about a brother and sister whose ship sinks.
-The sister, Viola (Rebekah Adams), for want of an honest living and thinking her brother deceased, opts to pretend to be a man and wait upon the local Duke of the land she has washed up in.
-Duke Orsino (Simon Davies) loves the beautiful Olivia (Charli Gartrell) though and when Viola (now pretending to be named Cesario) is bid to court fair maiden’s hand for her master, Olivia falls in love with Cesario (Viola) instead.
+The sister, Viola (Rebekah Adams), for want of an honest living and thinking her brother deceased, opts to pretend to be a man and wait upon the local Dke of the land she has washed up in.
+Duke Orsino (Simon Davis) loves the beautiful Olivia (Charli Gatrell) though and when Viola (now pretending to be named Cesario) is bid to court fair maiden’s hand for her master, Olivia falls in love with Cesario (Viola) instead.
 Love triangles, witticisms and hijinks ensue.

-The ultimate culmination of Matteini-Roberts’ idea though, comes together in for the form of Ariadne Baltazar’s Feste, the fool of the Duke’s court.
-Baltazar’s vogues, poses, and embodies such vivacity it is hard to pay attention to anything else when she is on stage.
+The ultimate combination of Matteini-Roberts’ idea though, comes together in the form of Ariadne Baltazar’s Feste, the fool of the Duke’s court.
+Baltazar’s vogues and poses embody such vivacity it is hard to pay attention to anything else when she is on stage.
 Baltazar is exceptionally radiant when exchanging witticisms with other characters, the dialogue flowing from her effortlessly as if Early Modern English were her natural tongue.
 The way Baltazar pokes out her tongue or uses a hand gesture to punctuate her lines blew me away.

-Something like that would mesh well with the other pop culture references Matteini-Roberts has dotted in the show.
+Something like that would mesh well with the other pop culture references Matteini-Robert has dotted in the show.
 There is a geniusly executed use of Imogen Heaps’ Whatcha Say that I don’t want to spoil.
 Other modern songs are added for exposition to great effect, such as when the Duke and Viola listen to a romantic song together and we get a hilarious scene of their romantic feelings for each other coming out in a series of romantic-comedy tropes.
 These moments made me feel connected to the main storyline and I started rooting for the couple so I wish there were more of them.
 They would serve to highlight plot points we usually have to accept as fact.
-If we had an audio cue for moments like when Viola realises her feelings for the Duke then maybe it wouldn’t seem like it came out of the blue.
-It would also lean into the Club Illyria theme of this version has rendered.
+If we had an audio cue for moment like when Viola realises her feelings for the Duke then maybe it wouldn’t seem like to came out of the blue.
+It would also lean into the Club Illyria theme, too.

 Twelfth Night category is: Funaganza Extravaganza, daaarling.
 I laughed, I cried (with laughter), I had a fabulous time.
-Do I hope there is an All Stars version with full-on Broadway glitz and glam style?
+Do I hope there is an All Stars version with full-on Broadway glitz and glamour?
 Yes.
 Yes, I very do.
-In the vein of a more modern bard, ‘chanté please may I stay longer at Club Illyria?’
+In the vein of a more modern bard ‘chanté, please may I stay longer at Club Illyria?